wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/7-exercise-eliminate-polling-microsoft-graph-with-delta-query.md

 In this exercise, you'll use the Azure AD application and .NET console application you previously created and modify them to demonstrate using the delta query feature of Microsoft Graph.
 An application can leverage the delta query feature to avoid costly requests to poll for changes in Microsoft Graph that can trigger requests to be throttled.

-## Add an Additional Permission the Azure AD Application
+## Add an additional permission the Azure AD application

 In this exercise, you will update the application to get a list of all the users in the tenant.
 To perform this task, the Azure AD application needs additional permissions.